 Star ExplorersEarth is gone ...
 Humanity is faced with extinction ...
 Our only hope is to find another world

 Star Explorers is a game that randomly generates a galaxy.
-Your quest: to find an earth-like planets.
-Each star and and celestial object can be scanned and added to an ever expanding database, every planet can be landed on and explored both above ground, and in underground cave systems that some planets will generate.
+Your quest: to find an earth-like planet and bring the surviving humans to safety.
+Each star and celestial object can be scanned and added to an ever expanding database, every planet can be landed on and explored both above ground, and in underground cave systems that some planets will generate.
 A growing 3D map keeps everything organized.
 Each planet is unique, and has a different atmosphere, temperature along with other important factors.
 When conditions are right, various randomly generated life forms can thrive, creating opportunities and dangers for the player.

 Star Explorers on SteamStar Explorers has been "Greenlit!"
 Check it out here: